paginate_links()

 wp_reset_postdata();

-// Output pagination if there are more products than the requested amount
+// Display pagination if the number of products is greater than the requested amount

 echo paginate_links( [